Jason-Whitmore/jpf/docs/Examples.md

 Program output:

 ```
-In this example, a demonstration of overfitting will be conducted using a neural network fitting to f(x)=x^2
+In this example, a demonstration of overfitting will be conducted using a neural network fitting to f(x)=x^2.
-Both a test and training dataset will be created with outputs from f(x) = x^2 for x in (-10, 10)
+Both a test and training dataset will be created with outputs from f(x) = x^2 for x in (-10, 10).
-The standard 2 hidden neural network will be created with varying numbers of units in the hidden layers.
+A standard 2 hidden layer neural network will be created with varying numbers of units in the hidden layers.
 After a neural network is trained, the loss will be collected for both the training and testing datasets.
 At the end of the example, the results will be saved to nn_overfit_results.csv so that they can be graphed.